borntofrappe/gabriele-saves/TypeScript Tutorial -  The Net Ninja/README.md

 };
 ```

-As noted in the first snippet of this section, the TypeScript notes the type of the value returned by a function, which is `void` if nothing is returned.
-That being said, TypeScript infers the type similarly to when variables are first initialized.
+As noted in the first snippet of this section, TypeScript notes the type of the value returned by a function.
+If nothing is returned, TypeScript leans on the `void` keyword.
+If something is returned, TypeScript infers the type similarly to when variables are first initialized.

 ```ts
 const adder = (a: number, b: number, c: number = 0) => {